 The department invites pre- and postdoctoral trainees to become part of its vibrant and collaborative atmosphere.
 We offer training in diverse areas of neuroscience and developmental biology.
 As part of a larger neuroscience community, trainees have access to state-of-the-art technologies and facilities as well as leaders in diverse fields that are located across campus.
 The department also has a wide range of research opportunities for undergraduates and medical students.

 Within the department, students and postdocs participate in a weekly mentored departmental Research-in-Progress series, a student/postdoc journal club, lunches with invited speakers, social activities, and career development activities.
 A graduate student’s stipend and health, dental, and vision insurance are paid by the graduate program during their first year and by a student’s advisor in subsequent years.
 Students may also obtain financial support through competitive training grants.
+Funds for travel to scientific meetings and courses are available through the Tom Park Student Travel Award application.

 The department fosters a strong training environment for postdoctoral scientists, as they learn and hone skills needed to transition to a career.
 By working closely with the Office of Postdoctoral Affairs, the department promotes strong trainee-mentor relationships and is supportive of trainees considering any number of career pathways.